dmitry-vorobiev/kaggle-generative-dog-images/README.md

 # Generating images
 Execute *run_sample.sh*.
 To set the number of images to be generated change *--sample_num* parameter.
 Generated images will be stored in the *--samples_root* directory (*./samples* by default).
 Zip archive with generated images will be saved in the script root directory.

+# Pretrained model weights
+You can download it from [this Kaggle's dataset](https://www.kaggle.com/dvorobiev/generative-dog-images-biggan-weigths) (Kaggle's account required).
+Typically the script expects weights to be in *./weights/generative_dog_images* directory, but you can change this behavior by setting *--weights_root* and *--experiment_name* parameters.

 # Misc
 ```
 @inproceedings{